erincatto/box2c/docs/collision.md

 These ghost vertices must align with vertices of neighboring smooth segments, making them tedious and error-prone to setup.

-Normally you will have no need to create smooth segments directly.
-There are convenience functions for creating chains of smooth segments on rigid bodies.
+Smooth segments are not created directly.
+Instead, you can create chains of smooth segments.
 See `b2ChainDef` and `b2CreateChain()`.

 ## Geometric Queries
 You can perform a geometric queries on a single shape.